yassilah/vue-directus/README.md

 ## Docs

-To learn more about this library, please check out our [docs](https://yassilah.github.io/vue-directus/)!
+To learn more about this library, please check out the [docs](https://yassilah.github.io/vue-directus/)!

 ## License